Golden Circle

 Geysir and history

-The oldest account of Geysir in Haukadalur Valley date back to 1294, earthquakes in southern Iceland caused changes in the geothermal area and created several new hot springs.
-Researches in the 19th century showed that Geysir could reach the height of 170 meters!
-Seismic activity in the area has effect on Geysir and after being dormant for years, Geysir was revived by an earthquake in 2000 and erupted for a couple of times a day for a few years.
+The oldest account of Geysir in Haukadalur Valley dates back to AD 1294, when earthquakes in southern Iceland caused changes in the geothermal area and created several new hot springs.
+Research in the 19th century showed that Geysir could reach the height of 170 metres (550 feet)!
+Seismic activity in the area has still affected Geysir.
+After being dormant for years, Geysir was revived by an earthquake in 2000 and erupted for a couple of times a day for a few years.
 Now, Geysir is mostly dormant, though other hot springs in the Geysir geothermal area are quite active.
+The most active geyser in the area is called Strokkur.
+It sprouts hot water as high as 30 metres (100 feet) into the air every few minutes or so.

-A truly unique experience offered is Geysir or ‘hot spring bread’, where visitors assist a chef to boil eggs outside in a hot spring, and dig up rye bread that has been ‘baking’ underground for 24 hours.
+A truly unique experience offered is geysir or “hot spring bread”, where visitors assist a chef to boil eggs outside in a hot spring, and dig up rye bread that has been ‘baking’ underground for 24 hours.

 Gullfoss